Xgameisdabest/dotfiles/README.md

 sudo apt install hyprpm
 ```

-Then log into the Hyprland environment<BR>
+Then re-log in the Hyprland environment<BR>

 Opent the terminal and install these for the best Hyprland experience.